 The goal is to study the amount of environmental burden that InnoGreen’s products cause during their life cycle, and where the burden comes from, so that the products can be further developed to be more environmentally friendly.
 The tool for the calculations was created by the help of Third Rock in 2022.

 The goal is to research natural ways to purify urban runoff and build a pilot version of an outdoor green wall for filtering urban runoff.
 The project is carried out in cooperation with Turku Science Park Oy, University of Helsinki, and École Normale Supérieure de Lyon.
 It is funded by Maj and Tor Nessling Foundation.

 The goal was to pilot the Green Stop and to turn a bleak area into a green and welcoming place for people to enjoy.
 The project was carried out in cooperation with Forum Virium.

 The goal was to study in practice how outdoor green walls and urban runoff management could be combined effectively while also considering the wishes of local residents.
-The project was carried out in cooperation with the City of Espoo and it is linked to the outdoor green wall which will be built in Turku during the summer 2023.
+The project was carried out in cooperation with the City of Espoo and it is linked to the outdoor green wall which will be built in Turku during the spring and early summer of 2024.